 Design Tip:

-• Use a simple grid layout when putting various elements on a page together.
+• Use a simple grid layout when combining various visual content together on a page.
 By doing so, you can guide the viewers’ eyes from one element to the next without overwhelming them.

 7. Accidental Venn Diagram